-Have you been in a situation where you were working on Magento 2, and then a system message showed “One or more indexers are invalid.
+Have you been in a situation where you were working on Magento 2, and then a system message showed “One or more indexers are invalid.”
 Make sure your Magento cron job is running.”?
 If this is your first time having this issue, you might not know what to do.
 Then you can follow this guide to resolve the problem quickly.

 What Are Magento Inderxers and Cron Job?

 Cron Job is a critical feature in Magento 2.
-Its mission is to generate commands so that activities can automatically occur at the set time in the future.
+Its mission is to generate commands so that activities can automatically occur at a set time in the future.
 Some activities that require cron jobs are:

 - Catalog price rules

 - Customer Alerts/Notifications (product price change, product back in stock)

 - All Magento e-mails (including order confirmation and transactional)

 As you can see from the list, reindex also requires the role of corn job.
 So if it isn’t working correctly, the indexing process will be delayed.

 Fix “One Or More Inderxers Are Invalid” Error In Magento 2

 To help the system run smoothly after the updates in the database, we need to check if the reindex mode and the cron job are correctly set.